dthigpen/mincf/README.md

 # mincf
 Write .mcfunction files with a shorter, more concise syntax.
+This script will monitor for changes in the datapack directory and convert `mincf` syntax into `mcfunction` syntax in the provided output directory.

 ## Examples
 ```